DominicOram/mx-bluesky-fork/.github/CONTRIBUTING.md

 For minor changes to code reviewers are welcome to make the changes themselves but in this case the original developer should then recheck what the reviewer has done.

+When beginning to review a PR, it is recommended to assign the PR to yourself on GitHub so that other developers know that this code is already being reviewed.
+If you decide you cannot complete the review, remember to unassign yourself from this PR to let others know.

 ## Issue or Discussion?

 Github also offers [discussions](https://github.com/DiamondLightSource/mx-bluesky/discussions) as a place to ask questions and share ideas.
 If